+If a requested priority is present in the received ad hoc group call request, the MCPTT server may modify the requested priority depending on operator policy before sending it to the ad hoc group call participants.

 The MCPTT server identifies the appropriate MCPTT server responsible for the MCPTT users of the ad hoc group.
 The MCPTT server considers the ad hoc group call participants as implicitly affiliated to the ad hoc group.

 NOTE 1: The ad hoc group information including the MCPTT group ID and the list of users is held in dynamic data in the MCPTT server.